akollegger/metagraph/README.md

 # Metagraph

-An exploratory project for defining a "metagraph" which is:

-- descriptive of the contents of a Property Graph
+An exploratory project for defining a "metagraph" which can usefully describe the content of a Property Graph.
-- prescriptive about the desired shape of a Property Graph

 ### Footnotes